cottonmalone/dudu-bot/README.md

 **Credit:**

-Used some algorithms publicly available by Admiral-Fish
+Used some algorithms publicly available by Admiral-Fish.

-Rafa10 for getting the get heap function to work
+Rafa10 for getting the get heap function to work.

-mdbell for noexes and KrankRival for the noexes .nsp port
+mdbell for noexes and KrankRival for the noexes .nsp port.

 **Prerequisites:**